 But the house was on a small lot, so when we needed more room the only place to go was up.
 I never gave my mobility a thought.

-Now I take an oral DMD by mouth once a day, telecommute to the office and spend most of my time on the second floor working.
+Now I take a pill DMT by mouth once a day, telecommute to the office and spend most of my time on the second floor working.

 I can still take the stairs standing up and holding on to the banisters.
 But on really exhausting days I need to scoot up and down on my butt.
 I joke that it's part of my exercise routine!

 The plan now is to makeover the downstairs bedroom into an office.
 And we constantly debate whether or not to get a stair lift.
 But as the stairs are the first thing you see when you come in the front door I have been very reluctant (embarrassed?) to get one.

 So pride more than anything keeps me scooting.

 When FDR was in a wheelchair in the White House he did regular fire drills where he scooted down the stairs to get out.